yazi-rs/yazi-rs.github.io/docs/faq.md

 conds = []
 ```

-The above code changed all icons to `""`, and the whole world went quiet, nice!
+The code above hides all icons, and the entire world goes quiet.
+Nice!

 ## Why doesn't the XXX feature exist? {#why-no-xxx}